flix/book/src/redundancy.md

     println("Hello World!")
 ```

-which permits a non-Unit value to be thrown away as long as the expression is non-pure.
+which permits a `@MustUse` value to be thrown away as long as the expression is non-pure.

 [^1] See e.g. [Using Redundancies to Find Errors](https://dl.acm.org/doi/abs/10.1145/605466.605475).